yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

 ### Task 2: Download the exercise files

-1. Download the exercise files for the training.
-Start by creating a new folder to place the files.

-2. Download the support files (.zip format), https://cloudworkshop.blob.core.windows.net/agile-continous-delivery/studentfiles.zip to the new folder.
-If you are using the Azure Cloud Shell, you can download the file by executing the following command inside the Cloud Shell window (all on one line):
+1. Using the Azure Cloud Shell, you can download the file by executing the following command inside the Cloud Shell window (all on one line):

     ```
     curl -o studentfiles.zip https://cloudworkshop.blob.core.windows.net/agile-continous-delivery/studentfiles.zip
     ```

-3. Extract the contents of the file to the new folder.
-If you are using the Azure Cloud Shell, you can execute the following command inside the Cloud Shell window:
+2. Extract the contents of the file to the new folder.
+Using the Azure Cloud Shell, you can execute the following command inside the Cloud Shell window:

     ```bash
     unzip studentfiles.zip
     ```

-4. When unzipped, there will be a new folder named **studentfiles**.
+3. When unzipped, there will be a new folder named **studentfiles**.
 Navigate to the newly created **studentfiles** directory.

     ```bash
     cd studentfiles
     ```

-5. Inside the **studentfiles** folder, there are two folders named **armtemplate** and **tailspintoysweb**.
+4. Inside the **studentfiles** folder, there are two folders named **armtemplate** and **tailspintoysweb**.
 The workshop will refer to these folders throughout the exercises.

->**Note**: If you prefer to use the Azure Cloud Shell to complete this lab, you can load the integrated code editor at any time with the following command:
+>**Note**: Using the Azure Cloud Shell, you can load the integrated code editor at any time with the following command:
 ```
 code .
 ```